-This first insight into a possibly more complex editorial history of Paul's letters will have to be taken up again below, when we turn to the beginnings of Christianity as they can be gathered from Paul's letters.
-However, the considerations about Rom 15-16 already give us an indication that the Acts of the Apostles, possibly not unlike Rom 15-16, were intended as a correction to Marcion's New Testament, in which, after the one Gospel, exclusively ten Pauline epistles followed, starting with Gal.
-Moreover, by presenting in advance the great authorities of the Jerusalem apostles James, Peter and John, Acts also added the corrective that the New Testament was not based on the sole authority of Paul.
-With now four Gospels of which three were totally unrelated to Paul (Mark, related to Peter, Matthew and John, two Gospels of apostles) and the sole Gospel that was related to Paul being presented as written by the same author who also penned Acts, Acts was the proof text that even the Pauline tradition advocated the authority of the aforementioned apostles James, Peter and John.
-Hence, Acts was not only the introduction to the Letters of Paul, but also to the letters of these three apostles, given in the Praxapostolos even before the collection of Paul's letters followed.
-The insertion of the Praxapostolos with Acts and these letters followed a similar pattern of the expansion of Marcion's one Gospel that was mostly preserved in Luke to a collection of four Gospels.
-Likewise, the collection of Paul's letters was further broadened with the addition of the Pastoral Epistles and Hebrews.
+This first insight into a possibly more complex editorial history of Paul’s letters will be elaborated on below, where we turn to the beginnings of Christianity as they can be reconstructed from this text.
+However, the present considerations already indicate that Acts, and possibly Rom 15-16, were intended as a correction to Marcion’s New Testament, in which only ten Pauline epistles starting with Gal follow a single Gospel.
+Moreover, by representing the great authority of the Jerusalem apostles – James, Peter, and John – before introducing Paul, Acts also offered a corrective against basing the New Testament solely on the latter’s authority.
+Combined with four Gospels, three of which were in no way related to Paul (Mark, related to Peter, Matthew and John, two Gospels of apostles), and the fourth one presented as written by the author of Acts, it served as a textual proof that even the Pauline tradition supported the authority of the Jerusalem apostles mentioned above.
+Hence, Acts was not only the introduction to Paul’s letters, but also to the letters of these three apostles, given in the Praxapostolos even before Paul’s collection.
+The insertion of the Praxapostolos with Acts and these letters followed a pattern similar to that of the expansion of Marcion’s single Gospel, which is mostly preserved as Lk, into a collection of four Gospels.
+Likewise, the collection of Paul’s letters was further broadened by the addition of the Pastoral Epistles and Hebrews.

-The presumably earlier and shorter collection of Marcion and the picture of the beginnings of Christianity associated with Marcion's New Testament will be discussed in more detail below.
-In what follows, however, alternative conceptions will be presented first, as they were developed in writings that resemble Acts, and perhaps even competed with it, but which were not included in the New Testament collection.
-Certainly, we could have turned in this section to the other writings of the Praxapostolos than Acts, but none develops an interest in describing the beginnings of Christianity; instead, in them we find multiple instructions on concrete, often ethical questions and problems, such as in the letters of Peter, James, John (and Jude), without gaining more than hints for a historical picture from these texts.
-Rather than their content, it was the fact of their existence that made Paul's voice appear to be not that of a soloist, but one of a choir boy, not even singing in the front row, but behind the others with John in Revelation having the final say.
+The presumably earlier and shorter collection by Marcion and the picture of the beginnings of Christianity associated with his New Testament will be discussed in more detail below.
+However, in what follows, alternative conceptions shall be presented first, as they were developed in writings that resemble Acts, and perhaps even competed with it, but were not included in the New Testament collection.
+We could also turn to Praxapostolos writings other than Acts, but none of these reveal an interest in describing the beginnings of Christianity; instead, we find instructions on concrete, often ethical questions, such as those given in the letters of Peter, James, John, and Jude; they offer mere inklings of a historical picture.
+Rather than their content, it was their very existence that cast Paul’s voice as not that of a soloist, but that of a choir boy not even singing in the front row, but rather behind the others, with John in Revelation having the final say.

 Baur, F. C. (1845), Paul, the Apostle of Jesus Christ.
 Sein Leben und Wirken, seine Briefe und seine Lehre; ein Beitrag zu einer kritischen Geschichte des Urchristenthums (Stuttgart).